chasscepts/chass-corner/README.md

 # Chass Corner

-> An Exclusive Desktop Blog App.
-Registered users can contribute articles on a range of topics and can also read and vote for other users' articles.
+>A lifestyle blog where we discuss sports, politics, entertainment, family, and just about anything.
+You can contribute articles, read articles, and vote for your favorite articles.
+Just drop by 'The Corner' anytime, You will definitely find something there that will interest you.

 ![screenshot](./app/assets/images/app_screenshot.png)